gnbond/Rectangular/README.md

 ## What this is not

-This is not a linear algebra package, and not intended for matrix atrithmatic.
+This is not a linear algebra package, and not intended for matrix arithmetic.
 Use something like [Eigen](https://gitlab.com/libeigen/eigen) or see the comparison listing at [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_linear_algebra_libraries) for actual matrix libraries.

 It's not a big data library like `NumPy`, again there are C++ alternatives (or just use NumPy, not everything has to be in C++).